Harriet Miers Supreme Court nomination: Selection process

 On July 1, 2005, Sandra Day O'Connor announced her plan to retire as an associate justice of the U.S. Supreme Court, effective as of the date that her replacement was confirmed by the United States Senate.
 Bush appointed Miers as head of the search committee for candidates to replace O'Connor.
 On July 19, Bush announced that he had chosen John Roberts as O'Connor's replacement.
 After William Rehnquist died of complications from thyroid cancer on September 3, Bush withdrew this nomination and renominated Roberts for Chief Justice, to which he was confirmed.

 Meanwhile, Senate Minority Leader Harry Reid (D-Nevada) recommended Miers as O'Connor's successor.
 Bush agreed with Reid's suggestion, factoring comments by Senate Judiciary Committee Chairman Arlen Specter (R-Pennsylvania) and ranking member Patrick Leahy (D-Vermont) that Bush's nominees should be outside of the appellate court system.
-First Lady Laura Bush and Senator Hillary Clinton (D-New York) had also both publicly expressed hope that he would nominate a woman.
+First Lady Laura Bush publicly expressed hope that he would nominate a woman.

 On October 3, Bush nominated Miers to succeed O'Connor.